lakshmansha/gpt-learn/README.md

 # Workshop Instructions

+a.
+Clone this repo, using `git clone https://github.com/karthikeyanVK/gpt-learn.git`
+b.
 Login to Google Colab, https://colab.research.google.com/, create an account if you have dont have one already.

 ## Tensor Basics